 Like with alkaline, there’s no good reason to get NiCad batteries anymore.
-The main downside is that they self-discharge very quickly – around 10% per month!
+The main downside is that they self-discharge quickly – around 10% per month!
 Their shelf life is also pretty bad.
-While some can last for 5+ years, they generally lose much of their capacity within 18 months.
+While some can last 5+ years, they generally lose much of their capacity within 18 months.
 So, these are NOT suitable for disaster prepping.

 - Terrible capacity